Modern Anti-Slavery Statement 2019 / 2020

-Modern day slavery and human trafficking is a worldwide issue, the abolishment of slavery and trafficking is a global priority.
-Cartridge Save is committed to reducing the risk of slavery within its supply chain.
+Cartridge Save recognises that modern day slavery and human trafficking is a worldwide issue and that the abolishment of slavery and trafficking is a global priority.
+Cartridge Save is committed to reducing the risk of slavery and human trafficking within its supply chain.

-The purpose of this statement is to highlight the steps that Cartridge Save has taken to ensure that slavery and human trafficking isn't present in its operations or supply chain.
-The information in this statement relates to the financial year of Cartridge Save ending 31st December 2016.
+The purpose of this statement is to highlight the steps that Cartridge Save has taken in 2019 and set goals for 2020, to reduce the risk that slavery and human trafficking is present in Cartridge Saves operations or supply chain.

 Cartridge Save is an online printer supplies retailer, selling printer consumables to businesses and home users throughout the UK.
-We provide reliable product quality, excellent value for money and high customer services levels to all our consumers.
-Cartridge Save is registered and operated in Stockport, UK.
+We provide reliable product quality, excellent value for money and high customer service levels to all our consumers.
+Cartridge Save is a limited company registered and operated in Stockport, UK.

 Internal Risk Management

-Although Cartridge Save does not have a specific internal modern slavery policy, we ensure that all our employees have a safe work environment which is free from gender, race, religious, sexual orientation, disability, national origin and age discrimination.
+Cartridge Save ensures that all our employees have a safe work environment which is free from discrimination, including: gender, age, race, religious beliefs, sexual orientation and gender identity, disability and national origin.
 In conjunction with this, we comply with all UK legislation, including UK labour laws.

 Due Diligence In Our Supply Chain

-Over the past year, Cartridge Save has reviewed its internal structure to highlight where the main risks of slavery and human trafficking might be present.
-Using the global slavery index, we were able to identify each of our suppliers as low, medium or high risk (for slavery compliance) based on their worldwide location.
-Our current supply chain consists of printer cartridge manufacturers, distributors and packaging manufacturers operating from a mixture of low, medium and high risk areas of the world.
+Over the past several years, Cartridge Save has reviewed its internal structure to highlight where the main risks of slavery and human trafficking might be present.
+Using the global slavery index, we were able to identify the slavery risk level of our suppliers based on their geographical location.
+Our current supply chain consists of printer cartridge manufacturers, distributors and packaging manufacturers operating from a mixture of low, medium and high-risk areas of the world.

-From publishing and circulating a self-assessment questionnaire to our suppliers we were able to receive confirmation from all our suppliers that they complied with local slavery and human trafficking laws.
-This questionnaire also highlighted that the majority of our high risk suppliers frequently carried out regular site visits, document checks and audits of their own suppliers to check for violations in local slavery laws.
+From publishing and circulating a self-assessment questionnaire to our suppliers, starting on a yearly basis from the 2018/2019 compliance year, we have been able to receive confirmation from all of our suppliers that they complied with local slavery and human trafficking laws.
+This questionnaire also highlighted that most of our high-risk suppliers frequently carried out regular site visits, document checks and audits of their own suppliers to check for violations in local slavery laws.

-Cartridge Save’s directors have also made site visits to some of our high risk suppliers.
-These site visits showed the workers operating in a clean and safe working environment and did not raise any concerns of slavery and human trafficking.
+Cartridge Save’s directors have also completed site visits to most of our high-risk suppliers.
+These site visits showed the workers operating in a clean and safe working environment and did not identify any risks of slavery and human trafficking.